Carry Out: Music video

 Two music videos for "Carry Out" were shot.
 The first video, shot in December 2009, consisted of live performance footage of Timbaland and Timberlake.
 The video was due to be released in January 2010.
 In late January 2010, it was announced that a new video was going to be shot with director Bryan Barber.
 The video made its premiere on February 19, 2010.
 The video begins with sequences of several women dancing in underwear in front of light sing saying "Drive In" and "Hot Cakes".
 Scenes of Timbaland and Timberlake in front of the signs are also shown.
 Scenes are intercut showing Timbaland and his brother in a car watching girls skating around it.
-During the chorus the performers are dancing in front of the signs along girl dancers.
+During the chorus, the performers are dancing in front of the signs with the girl dancers.
 Scenes are intercut and show separate scenes of Timbaland and Timberlake sitting on throne chairs while girls with plates full of food are around them.
 The video ends with several girls seductively eating cakes.

-The music video on YouTube has received over 220 million views as of March 2025.